gargoyleadoration/gargoyleadoration/README.md

     - I'm very clingy
   - I'm autistic, so please use tone tags !!
   - I'm a Malleus/Leona yumeshipper/selfshipper!
 I don't mind others who do the same!!
 Let's all appreciate them together
+  - I may make NSFW jokes if we get close if you're 18+ !
+If you mind that, I'd rather not be close friends but we can still hang out !!
 </details>

 <details>